sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 - A video with a clear but unrealistic subject.

-- A shot featuring non-standard anatomy.
+- A shot featuring subjects with non-standard anatomy.

 - A video showing CGI-style subject features.